Taking a Stand Has New Meaning in Heavily Litigated Election

 “Clark County is a blue county,” Gregory Zunino, deputy Nevada state solicitor general, told the judge.
 “They quite frankly would like to exclude as many ballots or signatures in Clark County as they can.”

-In Philadelphia, Trump’s campaign filed a lawsuit this month demanding that its campaign representatives be allowed to monitor people registering to vote or filling out mail-in ballots in election offices in the battleground state.
-A judge ruled Pennsylvania law does not allow such representatives to observe in election offices, and that decision was upheld by an appeals court.
+In Philadelphia, Trump’s campaign filed a lawsuit this month demanding its campaign representatives be allowed to monitor people registering to vote or filling out mail-in ballots in election offices in the battleground state.
+A judge ruled Pennsylvania law doesn't allow such representatives to observe in election offices, and that decision was upheld by an appeals court.

 Other lawsuits across the country involve when to stop counting mail-in ballots if received after Tuesday, bans on curbside voting in the pandemic, issues over drop boxes for voters and enforcing strict witness requirements.